 Whatever frequency you choose, never push a client to over-survey their customers.
 No matter how good your product or service might be, sending out surveys too often can result in annoyance and frustration, hurting your Net Promoter Score and earning negative feedback.

 Work with your clients to close the loop and respond to feedback

 One of the most common Net Promoter Score mistakes is using NPS as a purely quantitative feedback system, all while ignoring or forgetting to act on the qualitative feedback provided by customers.

-As a brand management or customer success consultant, it’s essential that you work with your customers to implement feedback and close the loop.
+As a brand management or customer success consultant, it’s essential to work with your customers to implement feedback and close the loop.

 One way to do this is to set a deadline for responding to each round of customer feedback.
 If you make it a priority to respond to NPS feedback within 24 hours or less, there’s a far higher chance that your clients will read, value and respond to their customers.

 Remember that closing the loop doesn’t always mean solving a problem immediately.
 If your client receives useful advice on a major problem from a customer, letting them know that you will act on their advice is often enough to improve sentiment in the short term.